Car insurance myths

 The colour of the car makes no difference.
 The same car in a different colour will have the same rate.
 What does affect your rate is the year, make, model, body type, engine size, age of the car, and the drivers on your policy.

-Myth 2: If you’re under 25, shopping around for car insurance is a waste of time.
+Myth 2: If you’re a young driver, shopping around for car insurance is a waste of time.

 On the contrary, shopping around can save you money.
 While insurance rates are generally higher for younger drivers, shopping around can make a huge difference.
-Most insurance companies have different rates and savings, and this is also true for drivers under 25.
+Most insurance companies have different rates and savings, and this is also true for young drivers.
 Your insurance premium will depend on your age and other factors.
 In general, if you have a good driving record, your premium will be lower.

 Myth 3: Your employer’s insurance covers you when you use your car for work.